01-edu/public/subjects/DPxAI/only-if/README.md

 ### Truthy and Falsy

-In JavaScript, all values are either `truthy` or `falsy`.
+In JavaScript, all the values are either `truthy` or `falsy`.
 Truthy values validate conditions, while falsy values do not.

 #### Falsy Values: